 One passenger recounted that the train “was coming very fast” moments before the derailment, prompting questions about the speed of the train on the curved track segment.

-Oaxaca Governor Salomon Jara Cruz expressed his condolences to families who had lost loved ones in the accident, characterizing the event as an unfortunate tragedy.
+Oaxaca Gov. Salomon Jara Cruz expressed his condolences to families who had lost loved ones in the accident.

 The railway, connecting the states of Oaxaca and Veracruz, is an essential part of the Mexican government’s strategy to transform the Isthmus into a pivotal trade corridor.
 This initiative involved the expansion of ports, railways, and industrial infrastructure to create a route competitive with the Panama Canal.